KlaraHackenstrass/pi-pi_stacking/analysis/README.txt

 echo "LIG" | srun -n 1 gmx trjconv -f prod.xtc -s prod.tpr -o frames/conf_.pdb -sep -pbc mol

 step 2: Prepare the data
-This script reads the frames and generates .npy files for the distance, angle, lateral displacement and index files each time two rings are within 100\,\AA.
-This is the most time consuming step, so it is separated from the rest of the analysis to allow more flexible analysis that does not require repeating the analysis if for example cut-off values are changed.
+This script reads the frames and generates .npy files for the distance, angle, lateral displacement and index files each time two rings are within 100 Å. This is the most time consuming step, so it is separated from the rest of the analysis to allow more flexible analysis that does not require repeating the analysis if for example cut-off values are changed.
 Run this command as:
     python3 -u prep_pi.py "name_molecule"
     eg. python3 -u prep_pi.py "Gbetao4G"